-- ✓ FTE Counts are based on the first year of the biennial budget refer to individual budget detail pages for fiscal year breakdown. - ✓ FTE counts are based upon the departmental allocation of each employee which accounts for slight differences between the fiscal years. - ✓ In FY 2016/17, the City stopped including seasonal, temporary and on-call employees in the FTE count, thereby reducing the Fire, Recreation and Library counts. - ✓ The Municipal Court has increased to a full-time Court Administrator. - ✓ The Fire Department increased by one full-time Captain during the 2017-2019 biennium, with the award of the Safer Grant. - ✓ The decreases in the Library, in the first year result from schedule realignment, followed by full reduction anticipated in the second year with assumption by Clackamas County Library. - ✓ The increases in FTE in 2019-2021, stem from the proposed new positions in Public Works that will be split amongst Parks, Roads, Sewer, Water and Storm Water, by a total of 2.50 positions over the two years.
+- ✓ FTE Counts are based on the first year of the biennial budget refer to individual budget detail - ✓ FTE counts are based upon the departmental allocation of each employee which accounts for slight differences between the fiscal years. - ✓ In FY 2016/17, the City stopped including seasonal, temporary and on-call employees in the FTE count, thereby reducing the Fire, Recreation and Library counts. - ✓ The Municipal Court has increased to a full-time Court Administrator. - ✓ The Fire Department increased by one full-time Captain during the 2017-2019 biennium, with the award of the Safer Grant. - ✓ The decreases in the Library, in the first year result from schedule realignment, followed by full reduction anticipated in the second year with assumption by Clackamas County Library. - ✓ The increases in FTE in 2019-2021, stem from the proposed new positions in Public Works that will be split amongst Parks, Roads, Sewer, Water and Storm Water, by a total of 2.50 positions over the two years. - ✓ With the Approved Budget, the Information Technology Manager position was added, along with the department.